 Students analyze the movement and habitat requirements of an endangered species of their choice, and propose a protected area or corridor to link landscape dynamics with endangered species management.
-They will present their analysis and major findings in an oral presentation at the end of the course.
+They will present their analysis, map of their reserve and major findings in an oral presentation at the end of the course.